MikeLvl76/TICTACTOE/README.md

 Or use an IDE to avoid typing those.

-There are two modes :
+There are 3 modes :
 - Player vs Player
 - IA vs IA

-For the second players chose randomly and there is no learning from previous games.
+- Player vs IA

+When IA has to play there is no learning and it's a basic random choice.
 It will be improved soon.